kjellhar/pres/ntnu-24/md/01-introduction.md

-## Hardware hacking for fighting crime
+## Hardware hacking as a forensic tool
 _Kjell Harald Andersen and Kim Espen Nyhus_